An abstract guitar for the new Hard Rock Hotel in Madrid

 How we turned a concept into a huge real sculpture

-Our friends at Rockwell came to us to create a huge sculpture inspired by the iconic Hard Rock guitar.
-They wanted to integrate a large sculptural piece in the central courtyard of the renovation project they were carrying out to transform a centrally located office building in Madrid into a Hard Rock hotel.
+In early 2019, our friends at Rockwell invited us to be part of a project in which we were to shape a huge sculpture inspired by the iconic Hard Rock guitar.
+They wanted to integrate a large sculptural piece in the central courtyard of the renovation project they were carrying out to transform a downtown Madrid office building into a Hard Rock hotel.

 The design concept of the new hotel was based on the Movida Madrileña.
 A cultural phenomenon of the 1980s resulting from the great wave of freedom that invaded the country with the arrival of democracy.

 The guitar became a characteristic symbol not only of the Hard Rock brand, but also of the Movida Madrileña, a cultural movement whose most popular aspect was precisely music.